onflow/flow-101-quest/README.md

 * Flow Yearbook Testnet Address: `0x63ffd70144f80d07`

 To sign the yearbook, we'll be executing the code below.
-If you cloned the repo, you'll find the file in `cadence/transactions/leave-message.cdc`.
-If you're creating them from scratch, create a file called `leave-message.cdc` and paste the following Cadence code:
+If you cloned the repo, you'll find the file in `cadence/transactions/sign-yearbook.cdc`.
+If you're creating them from scratch, create a file called `sign-yearbook.cdc` and paste the following Cadence code:

 ```javascript
 import YearbookMinter from 0x63ffd70144f80d07